254 3rd Ave, Brooklyn, NY 11215

 Class 03: "Gears and Derailleurs", Often a source of mystery and stress from cyclists, this class serves to show that these shifting systems are easily worked with and essentially the same cast of characters for many decades.

 Class 04: "Bearing Adjustments and Wheel truing".
 Slightly more advanced, this class is a great finale for our Basic Maintenance Series of classes.
 This class covers bearing adustments (hubs, bottom brackets and hubs), as well as wheel truing.

 Building a wheel is probably the most complicated and at the same time most rewarding part of bike maintenance/building you can learn.
 This class is given in 2 parts.
 Part 1 is a demonstration/lesson with one of our wheelbuilders.
 Part 2 is the participant scheduling a time to come back to build their wheel under the watchful eyes of the shop staff (parts available at a discount).
 This is an advanced endeavor, not to be approached casually.
-Required reading is a mandatory prerequisite for entry to this class.
+Required reading (coming soon) is a mandatory prerequisite for entry to this class.

 The class is a demonstration session.
 We discuss the ideas behind how a wheel holds together, as well as component selection and finally lacing and truing techniques.
 Required reading a prerequisite, this will be emailed to you.